EdYuTo/Captcha-training-AI/README.md

 # Captcha-training-AI
-The main purpose of this project is to test AI learning using a captcha database.
+The main purpose of this project is to test KNN using a captcha database.

 Before running install requirements with:
    * pip install -r requirements.txt